7.3.1 Energy Intensity Level of Primary Energy

 Data is accurate as of October 31, 2018.

-7.3.1 Energy Intensity Level of Primary Energy Sustainable Development Goals
+7.3.1 Energy Intensity Level of Primary Energy in the Sustainable Development Goals

 7. Ensure access to affordable, reliable, sustainable and modern energy for all